spatie/laravel-medialibrary/docs/handling-uploads/advanced-creating-a-custom-vue-or-react-component.md

 weight: 4
 ---

-If you need more options for customisation in your UI, you can extend the core that the UI components are built on.
-This way, you have all the freedom in what you want your components to look like, but a lot of work is already done for you, like handling component state, error handling and temporary uploads.
 Both the Vue and React UI components are built on top of the same core, with a language-specific abstraction layer in between that exposes some helper functions.
+You can extend the core that the UI components are built on.
+This allow you to customize the UI.
 This page will go into detail about these abstraction layers.

-These packages also export some helper components that will make building a custom component much easier.
-These components are also used in the pre-built UI components that ship with the Medialibrary Pro.
-You can read more about these helper components in the [Helper Components](TODO-link) section
+The standard Medialibary UI components are built using helper components.
+These helper components can be used individually to make custom components.
+You can read more about the helper components in the [Helper Components](TODO-link) section.

-We opted to use a renderless component in Vue and a custom hook in React.
-With the release of Vue 3, we're considering refactoring the Vue implementation to use the composition API.
-This will bring along some breaking changes for users of the renderless component.

 ## Vue

 The Vue implementation uses a renderless component that exposes all the functions and values through a slot scope.

-Like mentioned earlier, this could change in a future version if we decide to refactor the Vue implementation to work with the new composition API that was released in Vue 3.
+Note: in a future version if we decide to refactor the Vue implementation to work with the new composition API that was released in Vue 3.

 For more extensive examples, [see the pre-built UI components on GitHub](TODO-link:#examples)